-Each category below captures jobs from multiple clean energy sectors and industries.
-The majority of clean energy jobs in Ohio were in manufacturing and construction.
+Across all clean energy sectors, the majority of clean energy jobs in Ohio were in construction and manufacturing.

-Unless otherwise stated, the data and analyses presented in this report by Clean Energy Trust and Environmental Entrepreneurs (E2) are based on data collected for the 2021 U.S. Energy Employment Report (2021 USEER), produced by the United States Department of Energy (DOE) and collected and analyzed by BW Research Partnership (BWRP) in partnership with the Energy Futures Initiative (EFI) and the National Association of State Energy Officials (NASEO).
-For more information on the survey methodology, please visit cleanjobsmidwest.com/
+Unless otherwise stated, the data and analyses presented in this report by Evergreen Climate Innovations and Environmental Entrepreneurs (E2) are based on data collected for the 2021 U.S. Energy Employment Report (2021 USEER), produced by the United States Department of Energy (DOE) and collected and analyzed by BW Research Partnership (BWRP).